FaceLinkGen: Rethinking Identity Leakage in Privacy-Preserving Face Recognition with Identity Extraction: What If the Attacker Knows Almost Nothing?

 The training process is the same as our main text, with simply the known PPFR conversion process replaced with a high-pass filter.
 During inference, the templates are directly fed into the student model except for MinusFace, for which it is passed through a Gaussian-blur-based high-pass filter to remove low-frequency noise.

 We trained only one model to attack all three methods.
 As shown in Table~\ref{tab:blackbox}, identity leakage remains strikingly persistent.
 For all three systems, we achieved over 92\% 1-to-1 matching success rate and over 94\% re-generation success@5 on Face++ and about 44-57\% on the Amazon API.
 The Amazon API is likely more strict or sensitive to AI-generated images.
 Notably, the 1-to-1 linkage success rate on LFW remains around 92-96\% (Table~\ref{tab:blackbox}), close to our main experiments.
-Selected re-generated results are shown in Figure~\ref{fig:blackbox_gen}.
-Even though they are slightly worse than Figure~\ref{fig:vis}, they are still very close to the original face.

-These results indicate that identity-consistent regeneration and reliable linkage remain feasible even under extremely constrained attacker assumptions.
-This suggests that the evaluated PPFR methods, despite their claimed algorithmic complexity, share a common vulnerability: their output representations exhibit strong coupling with simple high-pass filtering operations.
-Whether this generalizes to future methods that do not rely on frequency-domain obfuscation remains an open question.
+These results indicate that identity-consistent regeneration and reliable linkage remain feasible even under extremely constrained attacker assumptions for frequency-domain PPFR methods.
+The three evaluated systems, despite their claimed algorithmic complexity, share a common vulnerability: their output representations exhibit strong coupling with simple high-pass filtering operations.
+We note that this particular proxy-based attack is specific to the frequency-domain family, as the high-pass filter assumption does not apply to non-frequency methods such as CanFG.
+However, CanFG remains vulnerable under our main oracle-access threat model (Section~5), demonstrating that the vulnerability is not an artifact of frequency-domain design alone.

-Overall, these findings reveal a deeply concerning reality: even under an extreme near-zero-knowledge regime, identity information remains robustly and systematically extractable.
-This demonstrates that identity leakage is not a byproduct of specific model designs, training strategies, or attacker assumptions, but rather a structural property of existing PPFR representations themselves.
-Consequently, restricting access to the conversion process offers little meaningful protection.
-As long as the released templates preserve recognition utility, they inevitably encode recoverable identity cues, rendering current conversion-based defenses fundamentally insufficient.
+These results show that, for the frequency-domain PPFR methods evaluated, identity extraction remains feasible even under near-zero-knowledge attacker assumptions.
+The three systems share a common characteristic: their output representations retain strong coupling with simple high-pass filtering operations, which is what makes this proxy-based attack possible.
+We note that this particular attack is specific to the frequency-domain family and does not apply to non-frequency methods such as CanFG.
+However, CanFG remains vulnerable under the oracle-access threat model (Section~5), indicating that identity leakage is not unique to frequency-domain design.
+Across both settings, the results suggest that as long as templates preserve recognition utility, they tend to retain recoverable identity information, and current frequency-domain defenses do not adequately address this.